iliakan/javascript-book/en/02-browser/01-adding-script-html.md

 Nowadays, only a validator (a special tool which checks page for correctness in terms of standards) blames for bad markup.
 Sometimes people use old ugly code and it works.

 Although the right, correct markup is useful to know.
-At least you will be able to differ between professional javascript and outdated crap, written many years ago.
+At least you will be able to differ between professional JavaScript and outdated crap, written many years ago.

 <dl>
  <dt>Attribute <code>&lt;script <u>type</u>=...&gt;</code></dt>

   <dd>The older HTML4 standard required this attribute to be set, but HTML5 allows it to be absent.
-A correct pre-HTML5 value was `type="text/javascript"`.
+A correct pre-HTML5 value was `type="text/JavaScript"`.

 If you put an unsupported value into `type`, e.g. <code>&lt;script type="<b>text/html</b>"&gt;</code>, the contents will be ignored.
 It is used as a tricky way to add unshown data to the page.
 Browser does not execute or show  <code>&lt;script&gt;</code> with unknown type.
 Such script is like a div with forever `style="display:none"`.
 </dd>

  <dt>Attribute <code>&lt;script <u>language</u>=...&gt;</code></dt>
   <dd>You may find this attribute in outdated scripts.
 It is obsolete and dead.
-Don't use it for javascript.</dd>
+Don't use it for JavaScript.</dd>
 <dt>Comments before and after scripts</dt>
-<dd>Old manuals and tutorials sometimes recommend to "hide" javascript from browsers that don't support it, using HTML-comments: <code>&lt;!-- ... --&gt;</code>.
+<dd>Old manuals and tutorials sometimes recommend to "hide" JavaScript from browsers that don't support it, using HTML-comments: <code>&lt;!-- ... --&gt;</code>.

 The browser which required such tricks (very old Nescape) is dead for a long time.
 Other browsers ignore comments.
 Don't put them, there's no need indeed.</dd>
 </dl>